 For a hard copy transcript to be official, it must bear the high school or college seal and remain in its original sealed envelope.
 All records or transcripts received by the university become the property of the university and will not be released nor will copies be made.

 Deadlines:

 First-time Freshmen

-- February 15 submit transcripts including fall term grades. - June 30 submit transcripts of spring term grades.
+- May 1 transcripts including fall term grades. - July 15 transcripts of spring term grades.

 Transfers